 Ankle Fractures

 This is usually caused by traumas in the ankle when engaging in sports or other physical activities.
-Often, medical conditions and repetitive forces, like running, can put you at risk of fractures as well.
-Symptoms of ankle fractures include ankle pain or tenderness when touching the ankle bone.
+Often, medical conditions and repetitive forces, like running, can put you at risk of fractures.
+Symptoms may include ankle pain or tenderness when touching the ankle bone.
 An ankle fracture specialist can examine the severity of your ankle and provide the necessary treatment to help you get back on your feet.

 Achilles Tendonitis